 Activity Description Timing Fixed/variable rebalancing We plan to continue the fixed/variable rebalancing in line with the phase out of the low fixed charge regulations.
-FY24 and beyond During FY24 we plan to work to determine the end-point for this rebalancing.
-We aim to establish the appropriate end-point for this rebalancing, and define the residual level of volume based charges that we should retain.
-Refine general subcategories We plan to investigate refining and adding further subcategories to better reflect the different levels by which different sized customers use our network.
+FY25 and beyond During FY25 we plan to continue our work to determine the endpoint for this rebalancing.
+We aim to establish the appropriate endpoint for this rebalancing, and define the residual level of volume-based charges that we should retain.
+Refine general subcategories We plan to investigate further refining and adding further subcategories to better reflect the different levels by which different sized customers use our network.
 This distinction was previously inherent in volume prices, but we aim to instead create the distinction (and pricing options) with enhanced categorisation.
-FY24 and FY25 Refine transmission pricing structures With the new TPM, the majority of our transmission charges will be adjusted in proportion to changes in energy volumes.
+FY25 Monitor the uptake and effectiveness of our TOU pricing plan Our TOU pricing plan is in place to help address the signalled capacity constraints associated with electrification of transport (EV charging).
+We plan to monitor the uptake and response to the pricing plan, and adjust the price points where necessary to optimise the response.
+FY25 and beyond Refine transmission pricing structures With the new TPM, the majority of our transmission charges will be adjusted in proportion to changes in energy volumes.
 We plan to undertake further work to ensure that customers that give rise to a change in the level of charges are appropriately rewarded or charged in relation to that change.
-FY24 Develop non- distortionary pricing options We plan to continue to investigate and develop pricing options for our residual charges (the level of charges over and above any cost reflective pricing).
+Deferred to FY25 Develop non- distortionary pricing options We plan to continue to investigate and develop pricing options for our residual charges (the level of charges over and above any cost reflective pricing).
 The aim is to develop pricing options that do not incentivise uneconomic responses by customers.
 FY25 and beyond